AntidoteDB/antidote_aql/README.md

 ### Shell
 AQL provides a shell mode, which is the easiest way to use the client.
-In shell mode (command `make aqlshell`), you'll see a prompt like this:
+In AQL's shell mode (command `make aqlshell`), you'll see a prompt like this:
 ```
     AQL>
 ```